At your discretion, you may want to set this music to loop.

 I agreed to meet Bruce.
 He had claimed he just wanted a chance to apologize to me.

-But I slipped up when I realized we had stopped at a motel.
+But then I slipped up when I realized we had stopped at a motel instead of the restaurant.

 I had no choice.
 I started to do as he asked.
 But, mercifully, a car pulled in.